ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 Snowplow has been built to enable you to track a wide range of events that occur when users interact with your websites and apps.
 We are constantly growing the range of functions available so as to capture that data more richly.

-Tracking methods supported by the php Tracker:
+Tracking methods supported by the PHP Tracker:

 | **Function**                                  | **Description**                                        |
 |----------------------------------------------:|:-------------------------------------------------------|